 -50% polyester, 37% cotton, 13% rayon

 -Made in NYC

-SIZING: Order your regular misses or plus size (not maternity sizes).
+SIZING: Order your regular misses or plus size.
 If you're wearing mostly medium tops, you will likely be a medium in Nursing Queen.
 The design is meant to be roomy (not baggy) and fits true to size but this fabric shrinks a bit more than the other fabrics.
 So, size up if you want more length.

 Check out our size chart, here.